 // alessandro michele

-I didn’t realise it but I haven’t been this excited for a fashion show in the longest of times.
-And in part this boils down to the late Alexander McQueen.
+It wasn’t until the Gucci Fall 18 performance that I’d noted how I hadn’t been overly excited for a fashion show in the longest of times.
+And in part, this can be traced back to the late Alexander McQueen.
 A designer who continuously pushed the envelope in terms of convention and made unorthodox symbols mainstream; like the skull for example.
-The Gucci Fall 18 show was a production that beautifully resonated and and reminded me of McQueens collections and his penchant for runway drama.
+The Gucci Fall 18 show was a production that beautifully resonated and and reminded me of McQueens past collections and his penchant for runway drama.
 Take his infamous armadillo platforms for example, a design from his very last collection, made even more iconic by Lady Gaga.
 And his successor Sarah Burton continuing on his legacy with her infamous honeycomb collection; one pointedly inspired by bees.